hajekim/How-to-Create-Domain-of-Oracle-WebLogic-Server-12c/README.md

-# Oracle WebLogic 12cR2
+# Oracle WebLogic 12c R2
-## Create Domain with Silent Mode
+This paper include contents about how to create a domain using silent mode.